Our Dana Point Office

 – Evelyn Cardona

-Why We Have an Office in Dana Point
+Why We Have Lemon Law Attorneys in Dana Point

 First-time visitors to Dana Point are taken aback by the sheer beauty of the place.
 Steep cliffs overlook the ocean, boats fill the harbor, and a row of elegant homes lies along the beach.

-Those who stay even a brief time discover there is more to Dana Point than meets the eye, however.
+Those who stay even a brief time discover there is more to Dana Point than meets the eye.
 There is a long and fascinating history here – one filled with stories of Spanish missionaries, marauding pirates, and proprietors who dreamt bigger than their pocketbooks.

 Just north of modern-day Dana Point, along Camino Capistrano, a string of auto dealerships attracts new car buyers from across the region.
-All the major dealers are here, including Nissan, Kia, Honda, Toyota, Ford, Chrysler, Mazda, Jeep, Doge, Ram and Volkswagen.
+All the major dealers are here, including Nissan, Kia, Honda, Toyota, Ford, Chrysler, Mazda, Jeep, Dodge, Ram and Volkswagen.
 Anytime one of these manufacturers sells a defective vehicle to an unsuspecting customer, our law firm can help.
-Call (888) 995-0283 or tell us about your case using the form below.